 Problem #2: Enforcement of CIP-014-2 seems nonexistent

 Okay.
 Even if the physical security standard is bull shit, it is better than nothing right?
 If all of the companies at least are doing this, it makes us a little safer, right?
 As long as NERC is enforcing this standard, we are at least a little safer, right?

 NERC must be all over this in its audits of the utilities, right?

 So, how many times since Metcalf have utilities been cited for violations of standard CIP-014-2?

 That’s right.
 I’m not golfing.
 I mean “four” as in the numeral.
-We have had several physical attacks (that the public knows about) yet, the standard has only been cited four (4) times in the six (6) years since the Metcalf attack.
+We have had hundreds of physical attacks (that the public knows about) yet, the standard has only been cited four (4) times in the six (6) years since the Metcalf attack.
 What does that mean?